zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\begin{bmatrix}
 		e^{i \delta_x} \cr
 		e^{i \delta_y} \cr
-	\end{bmatrix},
+	\end{bmatrix}.
 $$

-which, as it turns out, is independent of the state of the incident wave:
+As it turns out, the magnitude is independent of the state of the incident wave:

 $$ \tag{18.31}
 \begin{aligned}